Drawing Tablets for Beginners: A Comprehensive Guide

 What is the difference between a drawing tablet and a graphic tablet?

 The terms “drawing tablet” and “graphic tablet” are often used interchangeably.
-In general, a graphic tablet refers to a non-display model that must be connected to a computer, while a drawing tablet may describe both display and non-display versions used for digital art and design.
+In general, a graphic tablet typically refers to a non-display device used with a computer, while a drawing tablet can refer to either a display or non-display device used for digital art and design.

 Do I need a screen protector for my drawing tablet?